 Get Notified When New Questions Are Posted

 Settings are located towards the bottom on the left hand sidebar, look for the gear icon.
+Click on it.
+The Notifications options will appear.

 And why not start now?
 Google your business name, check for unanswered questions, and get to answering them.

-Now that you know where to look and how to respond, there’s no excuse for letting customer questions go unanswered, allowing Local Guides speak for you, or for leaving malicious or irrelevant information on your Google My Business listing.
+Now that you know where to look and how to respond, there’s no excuse for letting customer questions go unanswered, allowing Local Guides speak for you, or for leaving malicious or irrelevant information on your Google Business Profile listing.